 Also, there is a strong possibility that the misconceptions surrounding lemon’s effectiveness in this domain are a result of misunderstandings regarding other well-known natural mosquito repellants.
 This includes lemon thyme and lemon eucalyptus, which are both named due to their natural citrus-y aromas and not because they include any actual lemons in their compositional makeup.
 Lemon eucalyptus, in particular, may be driving this misconception to its wide availability as a very effective commercial spray.

-Lemon Forms and Where to Get Them
+Forms of Lemon and Where to Get Them

-- Lemon fruit & juice – Lemons, in their whole form, are available at most supermarkets.
+Lemons, in their whole form, are available at most supermarkets.
 Similarly, concentrated lemon juice can be procured on its own from online sources, allowing you to add a citrus-y aroma to any other natural mosquito repellant you may concoct at home.

-- Essential oils – As with other essential oils, lemon oil is widely available from online sources.
+As with other essential oils, lemon oil is widely available from online sources.
 Though it is primarily used for aroma therapy, lemon oil may be implemented much in the same manner as lemon juice (that is, to olfactorily enhance another natural mosquito repellant).

-1 –Amer & Mehlhorn Amer A, Mehlhorn H. Repellency effect of forty-one essential oils against Aedes, Anopheles, and Culex mosquitoes.
+1 – Amer & Mehlhorn Amer A, Mehlhorn H. Repellency effect of forty-one essential oils against Aedes, Anopheles, and Culex mosquitoes.
 Parasitology Research.
 2006; 99:478–488. doi: 10.1007/s00436-006-0184-1

 Other Plants & Herbs as Mosquito Repellents